hellotuitu/Bing-Wallpaper-Viewer/readme.md

 to view and download everyday's wallpaper from bing.

-I think it will be useful if you like bing's wallpapers too.
+I think it will be useful if you like bing's wallpapers too.Have fun with it!

 ## Requirements

-Based on python2.7.Packages imported by this program could be found in `requirements.txt`.
+Based on ~~python2.7~~ Python 3.x.
+Packages imported by this program could be found in `requirements.txt`.

 ## Usage